ragavvenkatesan/yann/docs/source/yann/modules/index.rst

 :mod:`modules` - Modules that are external to the network but the network can use
 ==================================================================================

-The file ``yann.modules.py`` contains the definition for the network modules.
+The module :mod:`yann.modules` contains the definition for the network modules.
 It contains
     various modules including:

     * :mod:`visualizer` is used to produce network visualizations.
 It will take the activities,